grimmmar/EQ2445-FL-for-IIoT-Application/README.md

 # Notice

-the LEGO dataset has 16 classes.
+[LEGO dataset](https://www.kaggle.com/datasets/joosthazelzet/lego-brick-images) has 16 classes.
 And since its dataset contains less images than cifar10 or fmnist, the number of users need to be small, or there will be an error.

-The dataset can be found in https://www.kaggle.com/datasets/joosthazelzet/lego-brick-images

 After unzipping the file, move the folder 'LEGO brick images v1' under path '\Federated Learning\data', where you can find the cifar folder and the fmnist folder.